malcoleo/test-devops/step_taken.md

 <br> First go to the folder that you want to make repository and create a git repository via the following command</br>
 git init

-<br>We can add the files that we want to upload via the following command</br>
+<br>We can add the file that we want to upload via the following command</br>
 git add name_of_file.extension

+<br>We can add all the files that we want to upload via the following command</br>
+git add -A

 <br>We can use the following command to know what are the files that we need to commint</br>
 git status